 You’ll know this is happening when you can catch him doing good without being told or directed to!

 Finally, during the third stage, when your child is in his middle to late teens and beyond, the ratio has typically flip-flopped what it was during the toddler years.

-Your influence now comes only 20% from the authority you have on his life and 80% from the relationship you have with him.
+Your influence now comes from only 20% of the authority you have over him and 80% from the relationship you have with him.